Welcome - About Live and Loud!

 ***UPDATE 2022***

-Well...back when I did this it was believed the last night of the tour - which this gig clearly IS - was Calgary.
-But information has come to light THIS year - someone commenting in the comments below started off some more detective work - that the last night was actually in Edmonton, Canada on 12 November 1980.
+Well...back when I did this it was believed the last night of the tour - which this gig clearly IS - was in Calgary.
+But following someone commenting below that that the last night was actually in Edmonton, Canada on 12 November 1980, I started doing some detective work.
 THIS is that gig.
 So the date is RIGHT but the venue is WRONG.

 ***UPDATE ENDS***